List of Naruto characters: Onoki

 Onoki (オオノキ, Ōnoki) was the Third Tsuchikage (三代目土影, Sandaime Tsuchikage) of the Iwagakure, the grandson of the First Tsuchikage Ishikawa, and a protege of his predecessor Mu with longest reign as Kage that allowed him to personally meet many figures long dead in the present, including Madara Uchiha.
 He possesses the Particle Style, a kekkei tota that combines Fire, Earth, and Wind elements to create three-dimensional shapes capable of disintegrating anything it touches, as well as the ability to alter gravity, enabling him flight.
 He is very proud, despite his frailty, and shows little respect to those much younger than him.
 During the Kage Summit, he admitted to have frequently hired Akatsuki members.
 While Onoki justify hiring the Akatsuki as necessary in protecting his village during its demilitarization, both it and his advanced age kept him from being named leader of the Shinobi Alliance though Sasuke's intrusion and Gaara's conduct cause Onoki to regain some of more noble traits from his youth.
-Later, he goes out to find Kabuto and prevent him from finding Killer Bee and Naruto and succeeds in protecting them.
+Later, he goes out to find Kabuto and prevent him from finding Killer Bee and Naruto and succeeds in protecting them, although Kabuto does successfully capture Yamato, Naruto's bodyguard.
 Throughout the war, Onoki's techniques proved instrumental in keeping Alliance members alive and he becomes the de facto leader in the assault against the real Madara Uchiha.
 Years later, Onoki retires due to his failing health and passes down his title to his granddaughter, Kurotsuchi.
 In the Boruto series, following an attack on his village by a rogue ninja a decade after the Fourth Great Ninja War that took the life of his grandson Kozuchi, Onoki began to develop the Akuta as a defense force to keep people safe and unharmed.
 He continued perfecting the process after receiving a White Zetsu's remains, improving on the Akuta while creating Fabrications like his partial clone son Kū as he orchestrated Mitsuki's abduction to refine the process.
 But upon seeing the extent the Fabrications would go to see his ideals realized, Onoki helps Boruto stop the artificial humans at the cost of his life.
 Onoki is voiced by Tomomichi Nishimura in the Japanese anime and Steven Blum in the English adaptation.